Apply

 Admission Requirements

 Approximately 20-25 full-time students are admitted to the PsyD program each year.
-Application Deadline is December 1st with a Fall Semester Start.
-A completed application for consideration for admission consists of the following information:
+A completed application for consideration for admission consists of the following information.
+Applicants are restricted from applying to the PsyD program for more than three admission cycles.

 1. Official transcripts of all previous coursework showing: